Keksuccino/docs_fancymenu/slideshows.md

 ```
 Only the variables inside the `slideshow-meta` section can be changed!

-## name
+### name

-This is the name of your slideshow.
-You need it to identify your slideshow when using it.
+This is the name, or better the identifier, of your slideshow.
-The name needs to be **unique**!
-It's not possible to have two slideshows with the same name!
+Slideshow names need to be **unique**, so it's not possible to have two slideshows with the same name!

-## width | height
+### width | height

-The base width and base height of your slideshow.
+The base `width` and base `height` of your slideshow.
 Used by FancyMenu to calculate the aspect ratio.

-## x | y
+### x | y

-The x and y position of your slideshow.
-More for debugging purposes, just set both to 0.
+The `x` and `y` position of your slideshow.
+More for debugging purposes, so just set both to `0`.

-## duration
+### duration

-The duration in **seconds** every image is displayed before switching to the next one.
+The duration in **seconds** for how long every image is displayed before switching to the next one.
-**Suppports decimal values!**
+Suppports decimal values!

-## fadespeed
+### fadespeed

 The speed of the fade animation when switching to the next image.
 This value is a speed multiplicator.
-For example, `1.0` is default speed, `2.0` doubles the speed and `0.5` will half it.
+For example, `1.0` is default speed, `2.0` doubles the speed and `0.5` will make it half as fast as default.
-Negative values are not supported, use decimal values to slow down the speed.
+Negative values are not supported.

-# 4. Using the Slideshow
+# Using the Slideshow

-All important steps are now done and your slideshow is finished!
-It should now contain a `properties.txt` file and an `images` folder with all your slideshow images.
+All important steps are done and your slideshow should be ready now, so lets test it!

-To load your new or edited slideshow into FancyMenu, just press the [Reload](./customization-helper#h-1-the-reload-button) button to reload your slideshows.
+To load your new (or edited) slideshow into FancyMenu, reload the mod via **Customization -> Reload FancyMenu**.

-Now you can use your slideshow in the [Layout Editor](./layout-editor) as element and as menu background!
+Now you can use your slideshow in the **Slideshow** element or as menu background (right-click the layout editor background -> **Menu Background**).